Hungarian Weapons - Frommer Stop Pistols

 Reportedly, the Frommer Stop can be found without the manufacturer's legend (reason unknown), showing only the military acceptance (Bp.17)

 The pistol was also offered commercially in 9mm Short (.380 acp) after 1919, but these lack official markings.
 The Frommer Stop remained in production until about 1929, and is still relatively common in Central Europe.
 A 9mm (.380 acp) variant called '39M' was reportedly made for special export order.
+No 39M examples were reported yet.

 Fake Nazi Markings

 WARNING: A few Frommer Stops were stamped with fake Nazi marks (WaffenAmt WaA63).
 [The WaA63 should be on Mauser K98k rifles.]
-None of these pistols were Nazi stamped originally.
+None of these pistols were Nazi stamped officially.
 Note: post-war Austrian acceptance such as 'Hv36' or '36' are rare, but correct on these pistols.

 Frommer Stop Field Stripping: